creeperdeking/gitstatplot/README.md

 # gitstatplot
-A simple script for extracting intresting datas out of git history
+A simple script for extracting intresting datas out of the git history